Charles Juliet

-His works have been translated into German, Spanish, Italian, English, Polish, Japanese, Vietnamese, Turkish, Korean, Chinese, etc...
+His works have been translated into German, Spanish, Italian, English, Polish, Japanese, Vietnamese, Turkish, Korean, and Chinese, etc...

 Biography

-After his mother was sent to a psychiatry ward due to suicidal attempts, Charles Juliet was brought up by a family of Swiss peasants.
+After his mother was sent to a psychiatry ward due to suicidal attempts, Juliet was brought up by a family of Swiss peasants.
 At age 12, he went to school in Aix-en-Provence and at 20 he went on to study in Lyon.
 Three years later he dropped out and took to writing.

 Fifteen years later he published his first book, Fragments, with a preface by Georges Haldas.
-During that time he also met with other artists, namely Michel Leiris, Raoul Ubac, Bram van Velde, Pierre Soulages and Samuel Beckett.
+During that time he also met with other artists, namely Michel Leiris, Raoul Ubac, Bram van Velde, Pierre Soulages, and Samuel Beckett.